Abibubble/ms3-the-bar-blade/README.md

 ### User Stories
 #### First Time Visitor Goals
 As a first time visitor to this site, a user should be able to :
-* Be able to easily navigate the site.
+* Easily navigate the site.
 * Intuitively and easily understand what to do.
-* Be able to register for an account.
+* Register for an account.
 * Search for a specific cocktail.
 * Browse through all cocktails.
 * Get visual feedback when an action on the site is completed.